chaostoolkit-incubator/chaostoolkit-opentracing/README.md

 [opentracing]: https://opentracing.io/

-Here is an example of what it could look like with the Jager backend.
+Here is an example of what it could look like with the Jaeger backend.

 ![OpenTracing](https://github.com/chaostoolkit-incubator/chaostoolkit-opentracing/raw/master/example.png "Open Tracing with Jaeger")